jaspector

 Business hours at 8 School Road; contact for current schedule.

-Typical inspection sequence: Foundation, framing, rough-in trades, insulation, final
+Typical sequence: Foundation, framing, rough-in trades, insulation, final

 Contact department.

-Do I need a building permit in Town of Windham, ME?
+01 Do I need a building permit in Windham, ME?

 For all construction, structural alterations, additions.
 Electrical work must comply with the National Electrical Code and requires a separate permit.

-How do I apply for a building permit in Town of Windham, ME?
+02 How do I apply for a building permit in Windham, ME?

-What work is exempt from building permits in Town of Windham, ME?
+03 What work is exempt from building permits in Windham, ME?

+Not all construction work requires a permit in Windham, ME.
 The following work is generally exempt: Ordinary maintenance not involving structural change; Painting and similar finish work.
 Note: Refer to MUBEC Section 105.2 for complete list.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Windham, ME?
+04 How do I schedule a building inspection in Windham, ME?